brutella/swift-csv/README.md

 try parser.parse()
 ```

-If you don't know the delimiter and encoding of the data, you can automatically detect it using
+If you don't know the delimiter and encoding of the data, you can automatically detect it.

 ```swift
 let url = ...